BlogTableau

 The organisations that handle Server EOL the best are the ones that understand their current environment before committing to a path.
 The ones that handle it worst are the ones that make a path decision first and then discover their environment is more complex than they assumed.

-We run these assessments as a standard engagement.
-If you want to understand what your migration actually involves before committing to a direction, that is the right starting point.
+We run these assessments as a standard engagement as part of our Tableau consulting services.
+If you want to understand what your migration actually involves before committing to a direction, book a free 30-minute audit — that is the right starting point.

 Book a Call →